donodainternet/plsql-parser/README.md

-# PlSql-Parser: Parse PL/SQL Code to JSON
+# plsql-to-ast: Parse PL/SQL Code to JSON

-PlSql-Parser is a powerful tool for parsing complex PL/SQL code and extracting its Abstract Syntax Tree (AST) into a structured JSON format.
+plsql-to-ast is a powerful tool for parsing complex PL/SQL code and extracting its Abstract Syntax Tree (AST) into a structured JSON format.
 It's designed to handle various PL/SQL code constructs, including stored procedures, triggers, and functions, making it a versatile solution for analyzing and manipulating PL/SQL codebases.

 ## Features